JoshuaGottlieb/TinyTroupeSimulation/src/deliverable-03/README.md

 uvicorn==0.34.2
 ```

 The project is designed to be used with FastAPI using the Uvicorn package to set up a localhost server.
 ModelBot is powered by [Together.ai](https://api.together.ai/) and thus requires a Together API key.
+ModelBot is intended to be interacted with through the [ModelBot Chat Jupyter Notebook](https://github.com/JoshuaGottlieb/TinyTroupeSimulation/blob/main/src/deliverable-03/ModelBot-Chat.ipynb).
 The current configuration expects the Together API key to be part of the environment variables, so before execution, the following command needs to be executed in the terminal window used to launch Jupyter Notebooks and again in the window used to launch the FastAPI session:

 ```
 export TOGETHER_API_KEY="YOUR_API_KEY"